nstankov-bg/otel-sdk-bundle-example-sf6/README.md

-# PORT TO SYMFONY 6 + Uses fork of v0.0.14 of open-telemetry/contrib-sdk-bundle, because whatever's happening in v0.0.15 completely messes things up with autowiring.
+# PORT TO SYMFONY 6
+### Uses fork of v0.0.14 of open-telemetry/contrib-sdk-bundle,
+### Whatever's happening in v0.0.15 completely messes things up with autowiring.

 # OTEL SDK-BUNDLE EXAMPLE